Blue business cards with orange logo showing Pantone 287 C and 164 C color specifications

 Arguably the most well-known spot color example is Pantone.
 Each color within the Pantone library has a unique name and code, used by litho printers to reproduce the exact tone in print.

-Pantone has developed its Pantone Matching System, a booklet that not only provides examples of Pantone across coated and uncoated papers, but also with process colours like CMYK.
+Pantone has developed its Pantone Matching System, a booklet that not only provides examples of Pantone across coated and uncoated papers, but also with process colors like CMYK.
 This provides a universal color-matching system that can be used within multiple printing companies, across different materials, and in unique processes.

-When talking about spot colour screen printing, Pantone is at the forefront of the conversation.
+When talking about spot color screen printing, Pantone is at the forefront of the conversation.
 This collection of colors is beloved in business branding, with many companies choosing to have a Pantone color associated with their brand identity.

 What are the different types of spot colors?